Join me as I explore the self-care aspect of getting better during sickness.

 We have all been angry at our bodies at one point when it got sick.
 We couldn’t understand how the heck we caught a cold when we eat healthily and workout regularly and don’t smoke or hang out in rooms full of people.
-We all wondered if its even worth doing all of this when health is not guaranteed.
+We all wondered if it is even worth doing all of this when health is not guaranteed.

 But you know what?